williamodiomonafe/virtuebox/readme.md

 ## Todo
 1. Include side menu to select virtue and display random quotes based on selected virtue.
 2. Add social media share icons below quotes.
 E.g Twitter, Whatsapp, Facebook
+3. Add examples of how to be practive the virtue

 ## Up Next After Todo :-)